 Sometimes it’s lots of little things done consistently over time that make all the difference in our relationships, our schools, our universities our jobs, and our society.

-If you don’t know this servant God that I’m talking about and you’d like to know more about Him do get in touch or join us for Alpha which is starting this Wednesday.
+If you don’t know this servant God that I’m talking about and you’d like to know more about Him do get in touch.

 If you’re already a Christ-follower but realise you’re serving to get God or other people to accept you, take time to meditate on passages from the bible which talk about God’s love for you.
 Let them soak into your soul so they go from head knowledge to heart knowledge.